Overview

 To apply for admission applicants must submit the following:

-- Transcripts: One official transcript from all post-secondary colleges and/or universities should be sent directly to:
+• Transcripts: One official transcript from all post-secondary colleges and/or universities should be submitted.

 International students must meet ALL of the requirements above and those required by International Admissions.